 LendingHome offers fast, reliable hard money financing for your fix and flip projects.
 Want to know more?
 We’ve put together some resources and FAQs for you.

 A Bridge Loan is a short-term mortgage that is used to finance a property until permanent financing is found, the home is resold, or the home is rehabilitated and then resold.
 Property investors who fix and flip properties are the most common customers of LendingHome Bridge Loans.

 What’s the process to get a Bridge Loan through LendingHome?

 The process is simple and reliable.
 To apply for a loan, start by getting your rate.
 We’ll ask you a few quick questions about you and the home you’re interested in and then give you a customized rate—all in about 3 minutes.
 From there, we make it easy to finish a full application from directly within your personalized online dashboard.
 There you will answer some remaining questions and upload the required documentation.
 The dashboard will also make sure you know exactly where you stand at each step in the process, even when the loan is going through our underwriting processes.
-Check out our explanation of how the process works.

 When do I get my rate?